zeroc-ice/ice-demos/cpp/README.md

 - [IceTouch](./IceTouch) contains iPhone demos for the Ice Touch SDKs.

-## Building the Demos for Linux & OS X
+## Building and Running the Demos on Linux and OS X

 ### Prerequisites